Sergei Diaghilev: Personal life

 Diaghilev dismissed Nijinsky summarily from the Ballets Russes after the dancer's marriage to Romola de Pulszky in 1913.
 Nijinsky appeared again with the company, but the old relationship between the men was never re-established; moreover, Nijinsky's magic as a dancer was much diminished by incipient mental illness.
 Their last meeting was after Nijinsky's mind had given way, and he appeared not to recognise his former lover.

 Diaghilev was known as a hard, demanding, even frightening taskmaster.
 Ninette de Valois, no shrinking violet, said she was too afraid to ever look him in the face.
-George Balanchine said he carried around a cane during rehearsals, and banged it angrily when he was displeased.
+George Balanchine said Diaghilev carried around a cane during rehearsals, and banged it angrily when he was displeased.
 Other dancers said he would shoot them down with one look, or a cold comment.
 On the other hand, he was capable of great kindness, and when stranded with his bankrupt company in Spain during the 1914–18 war, gave his last bit of cash to Lydia Sokolova to buy medical care for her daughter.
 Alicia Markova was very young when she joined the Ballets Russes and would later say that she had called Diaghilev "Sergypops", and that he had said he would take care of her like a daughter.

 Dancers such as Alicia Markova, Tamara Karsavina, Serge Lifar, and Lydia Sokolova remembered Diaghilev fondly as a stern but kind father-figure who put the needs of his dancers and company above his own.
 He lived from paycheck to paycheck to finance his company, and though he spent considerable amounts of money on a splendid collection of rare books at the end of his life, many people noticed that his impeccably cut suits had frayed cuffs and trouser-ends.
-The 1948 film The Red Shoes is a thinly disguised dramatization of the Ballets Russes.
+Several sources have cited Diaghilev and the Ballets Russes as inspiration for the 1948 film The Red Shoes.

 Death and legacy

 Throughout his life, Diaghilev was severely afraid of dying in water, and avoided traveling by boat.
 He died of diabetes in Venice on 19 August 1929, and his tomb is on the nearby island of San Michele, near to the grave of Stravinsky, in the Orthodox section.

 The Ekstrom Collection of the Diaghilev and Stravinsky Foundation is held by the Department of Theatre and Performance of the Victoria and Albert Museum.

-The Contemporary Art Museum in Saint Petersburg State University is named after Sergei Diaghilev.
+Diaghilev was played by Alan Bates in the 1980 movie Nijinsky, and the Contemporary Art Museum in Saint Petersburg State University is named after him.